iotivity/iotivity-lite/port/android/README.md

 =================================================
 ### Runing the onboarding tool

-At this time there are two versions of the onboarding tool.
-The C version and the Java version.
+At this time there are three versions of the onboarding tool.
+The command line C version, the command line Java version, and the GUI Android version.
+Both command line versions are identical.
-The versions are identical.
-The exception being that the C version is currently built only for Linux.
-While the Java version is available for both windows and Linux.
-It does not matter which version of the onboarding tool.
+It does not matter which version of the onboarding tool is used.

 The C version of the onboarding tool can be found in `<iotivity-lite>/port/linux` see Linux build instructions.

-A Java version of the onboarding-tool that will run on Windows or Linux can be found
+A Java version of the onboarding-tool can be found in `<iotivity-lite>/swig/apps/java_onboarding_tool`

-A sample server and client can be found in `<iotivity-lite>/swig/apps/java_onboarding_tool`

-Assuming you have already followed the `Building for Linux` or `Building for Windows` build instructions the following commands can be used to build and run the onboarding tool.
+Assuming you have already followed the `Building for Linux` or `Building for Windows` build instructions the following commands can be used to build and run the Java version of the onboarding tool.

 Linux: